-Projected water sales revenues reflect the current rates charged by the three retail divisions of the Agency within their respective service areas in Fiscal Years 2020 and 2021, as described under the caption "-Water Rates and Charges-Current Retail Water Rate Structure and Billing" below.
-The Agency has assumed an increase in the rates and charges for its water services of 3% in Fiscal Years 2022 and 2023 and 2% in Fiscal Year 2024.
-The Agency expects to engage a consultant to prepare a detailed rate study to develop more uniform rates and charges for retail water within the Service Area and to analyze the need to adjust certain of the Agency's rates, as discussed under the caption "-Water Rates and Charges-Future Modifications to the Retail Water Rate Structure."
+Projected water sales revenues reflect the current rates charged by the three retail divisions of the Agency within their respective service areas through June 30, 2024, as described under the caption "-Water Rates and Charges-Current Retail Water Rate Structure and Billing" below.
+The Agency expects to engage a consultant to prepare a detailed rate study to develop more uniform rates and charges for retail water within the Service Area, as discussed under the caption "-Water Rates and Charges-Future Modifications to the Retail Water Rate Structure."